-As of December 31, 2021, we had outstanding 157,004,742 shares of our \$0.000041666 par value common stock, 194 shares of our \$0.001 par value Series A Convertible Preferred Stock, and 2,842,158 shares of our \$0.001 par value Series B Convertible Preferred Stock are currently convertible into 97,000 shares of our common stock, and the outstanding shares of Series B Convertible Preferred Stock are currently convertible into 2,842,158 shares of our common stock.
-The shares of Series A Convertible Preferred Stock are currently convertible into 2,842,158 shares of our common stock.
-The shares of Series A Convertible Preferred Stock are currently convertible into 2,842,158 shares of our common stock.
+As of December 31, 2021, we had outstanding 157,004,742 shares of our \$0.000041666 par value common stock, 194 shares of our \$0.001 par value Series A Convertible Preferred Stock, and 2,842,158 shares of our \$0.001 par value Series B Convertible Preferred Stock.
+The outstanding shares of Series A Convertible Preferred Stock are currently convertible into 97,000 shares of our common stock, and the outstanding shares of Series B Convertible Preferred Stock are currently convertible into 2,842,158 shares of our common stock.
 The shares of Series A Convertible Preferred Stock and Series B Convertible Preferred Stock do not have voting rights or accrue dividends.